Communications and the Arts

 The Regional Arts Fund provides support for sustainable cultural development in regional and remote Australia.
 The program provides funding for a mix of quick response grants and community grants for arts projects, professional development for artists and arts workers, and community capacity building projects.
 The program also funds high priority strategic projects.

-In 2018-19, the Australian Government has allocated $3.5 million to the Regional Arts Fund.
+In 2019-20, the Government has allocated $3.5 million to the Regional Arts Fund.
 The program is delivered on behalf of the Australian Government by Regional Arts Australia and organisations in each state and territory.

 Visions of Australia Program

-The Visions of Australia program improves access for Australians particularly in regional and remote areas to Australian cultural material held in a wide variety of national and local collections.
+The Visions of Australia program improves access for Australians particularly in regional and remote areas to Australian cultural material held in a wide variety of national, state and local collections.

 The program also encourages partnerships between organisations, particularly collaboration across the collections sector, to form curatorial partnerships and deliver professional development.